ansible/vscode-ansible/docs/README.md

 ![Syntax highlighting](https://github.com/ansible/ansible-language-server/raw/main/docs/images/syntax-highlighting.png)

-**Ansible keywords**, **module names** and **module options**, as well as standard YAML elements are recognized and highlighted distinctly.
+**Ansible keywords**, **module names** and **module options**, as well as standard YAML elements, are recognized and highlighted distinctly.
 Jinja expressions are supported too, also those in Ansible conditionals (`when`, `failed_when`, `changed_when`, `check_mode`), which are not placed in double curly braces.